 - Note the warnings and review the list of data elements that aren't copied from the source environment.

 Refresh operation failed

-If there is a failure, the option to perform a rollback is available.
-By clicking the Rollback option after the operation has initially failed, your target sandbox environment will be restored to the state it was before the refresh began.
+If there's a failure, the refresh operation automatically rolls back.
+Your target sandbox environment is restored to the state it was before the refresh began.
 This is made possible by the Azure SQL point-in-time restore capability to restore the database.
-This is often required if a customization, that is present in the target sandbox, cannot complete a database synchronization with the newly refreshed data.
+This is often required if a customization that is present in the target sandbox can't complete a database synchronization with the newly refreshed data.

-To determine the root cause of the failure, use the available buttons to download the runbook logs before you start the rollback operation.
+To determine the root cause of the failure, use the Environment change history page to download the logs for the failed operation.